 When done right – an NDA can protect your business needs and intellectual property, without causing any harm to the freelancer or independent contractor you’re working with.
-Yet often just the words Non-Disclosure Agreement can raise the hackles of your freelancers.
-What gives?

 This article is part of our guide on independent contractors’ agreements.

 NDA is sometimes called a secrecy agreement, proprietary information agreement, or confidentiality clause.
 It is a legally enforceable document that explains that the signee cannot disclose certain information about your company, even once the terms of your arrangement are complete.